A challenging and dynamic approach to the study of history and its impact on the contemporary world.

 Employers welcome the analytical and problem-solving skills and the flexible approach to learning that history students acquire.
 You’ll not only gain knowledge and understanding of history as a scholarly discipline, but you’ll also develop a multitude of skills that will be useful in your future working life.
 As a result our history students find employment in a wide variety of careers:

-- media and tourism
+- museums and heritage.

 Since 2011, employers such as Unilever, The National Trust, Don Foster (MP), The Jane Austen Centre, The Bishop's Palace Trust (Wells) and The Association of Learning Providers have recruited graduates from this course.
 Students have also gone into roles including Archives and Records Assistant, Historical Researcher, Curriculum Assistant, Part time lecturer and Historical Educator.

 “Studying History at Bath Spa University has proved an excellent foundation for my future academic pursuits.
 Prior to studying History at Bath Spa I had no real sense of my future career plans.
 However, the course has provided me with the inspiration, enthusiasm and skills to pursue postgraduate study.
 The course has also provided me with transferable skills should my projected career plans change.”

 “I have found studying History at Bath Spa University immensely enjoyable and rewarding.
 The History faculty has been supportive, knowledgeable and approachable.
 I found the course offered real value to my professional and personal development.”

 Kindra Jones, History, graduated 2011:

 “I run my own business, KITHE, providing historical characters and events to museums, schools and heritage sites in the UK.
 Covering from early medieval through to the Second World War, I am constantly researching and adding to my wardrobe and artefacts.